Who is an Indie Author?

 Search on Google or Fiverr for cheap services to do the various tasks in the above checklist.
 If you are looking for a list of various service providers (e.g. editorial services etc.), you can check out this list: Best and Worst Self-Publishing Services Reviewed & Rated by the Alliance of Independent Authors

-For your first self published book, don’t waste time on frills.
+A word for the wise: For your first self published book, don’t waste time on frills

 As an example, ISBN numbers are completely optional (& merely add a cosmetic touch for first time authors), you should not waste too much time on this.
-Some people like the semblance of legitimacy having an ISBN number confers on the book – if you believe so then first check if your distribution platforms toffer free ISBN which you can use.
-Your focus should be on getting your first book out and selling it, not spend weeks trying to get things like ISBN numbers etc.
+Some people like the semblance of legitimacy having an ISBN number confers on the book – if you believe so then first check if your distribution platforms offers free ISBN which you can use.

 Instead of spending money on Facebook ads and other marketing programs, first try to grow your book sales organically.
 Create blog posts and videos and do the actions listed on “Book Marketing Strategies : Quick Start Guide for Self Published Authors“.
 Only when you have these foundational actions completed, should you think of further actions like buying ads.